 You can lose sleep, lose your mind, and easily lose your car keys, but how do you lose a river, or even a creek?
 You build a city over it.

-Old streams were traced, mapped, and explored through guided tours: the Lost Rivers Walks.
+Old streams were traced, mapped, and explored through guided tours: The Lost Rivers Walks.
 Over the course of its history, Toronto and its suburbs have diverted, dried up, and paved over at least a dozen little waterways, many of which were tributaries of the Don River.
 A few creeks and streams have survived in the ravines, carving green grooves though the city and offering havens to wildlife and joggers, but many have, in fact, been lost.

 I went for my first Lost River walk on a blazingly sunny day in October.
 By sheer luck, I happened to have chosen a tour led by Lost Rivers aristocracy: John Wilson, chair of the Task Force to Bring Back the Don, historian and Toronto waterway expert Ian Wheal, and (to my delight) Helen Mills herself.
 We were also led for the first part of the walk by David Leinster, the landscape architect who helped design Sherbourne Common — the little public park at the bottom of Lower Sherbourne street (right next to George Brown College) where the tour started.

 The Sherbourne Common walk is a new one in the Lost Rivers lineup — not surprising, since the Common was only completed in the summer of 2011.
 At its centre is the building called the Pavilion, built over an underground water-purification system that takes in both lake water and local storm water, cleans it, and sends it out into the lake.

 According to Mr. Leinster, when the wind is right and the boats are bringing sugar in, there's a fine coating of it over the entire area.
 Swimming is discouraged thanks to the general contamination of the lake in this area (check the list of Toronto beaches that you can actually swim), but you can book the beach for special events.

 We went back to the Common for a discussion of water purification and the Don Watershed and then across Queen's Quay to visit the northern part of the Common.
 Water from the underground UV filters runs from the Pavilion to the south over to the playground area in the north, where it's pumped up to the top of three towering abstract art pieces, which it flows down in decorative showers before heading back south to the lake.

 A stop or two later (after passing the site of the original parliament buildings), we visited the Enoch Turner Schoolhouse, the first school in the city that didn't charge for enrolment (created in an act of philanthropy by the wealthy brewer, Enoch Turner).
 The tour's last stop was the Distillery District — an elegant, brick-paved area that was a thriving marsh back before the great fill-in.
-As a finale, Ian Wheal told us about the old

 With this, the tour was officially over, having taken about two hours, and having included a selection of anecdotes, bits of local history and geography, and the passing-around of several maps.